IRDG2OI/seatizen-to-zenodo/README.md

 #### Datarmor
 1. Edit the **config.json** file with your datarmor paths as described below.
-2. Modify the number of cpu, memory and the execution time needed by editing the following lines in **folders_prepation.pbs**:
+2. Modify the number of cpu, memory and the execution time needed by editing the following lines in **folders_preparation.pbs**:
 ```
 #PBS -l select=1:ncpus=8:mem=10g
 #PBS -l walltime=07:00:00
 ```
 If you are doing jacques classification, multilabel annotation and grass kelly annotation on 84 sessions that can contain up to 10 000 images each, above configuration should be enough.

-3. Indicate the **range of sessions** to be processed by adding or modifying the following line in **folders_prepation.pbs**:
+3. Indicate the **range of sessions** to be processed by adding or modifying the following line in **folders_preparation.pbs**:
 ```
 #PBS -J 1-84
 ```